nie-lang/StabStitch/README.md

 - [x] 2024.03.11: The paper of the arXiv version is online.
 - [x] 2024.07.11: We have replaced the original arXiv version with the final camera-ready version.
 - [x] 2024.07.11: The StabStitch-D dataset is available.
-- [ ] Release the inference code and pre-trained model.
+- [x] 2024.07.11: The inference code and pre-trained models are available.
-- [ ] Release a limitation analysis about generalization.
+- [ ] Release a limitation analysis.

 ## Dataset (StabStitch-D)
 The details of the dataset can be found in our paper. ([arXiv](https://arxiv.org/abs/2403.06378))